 House Republicans urge Biden to allow media access to border ops amid 'out of control' crisis

-Journalists have expressed concern about lack of access to border sites.
+Journalists have expressed concern about lack of access to border sites

 EXCLUSIVE: More than 20 House Republicans on Thursday wrote to President Biden urging his administration to stop blocking media access to border facilities amid what they described as an "out of control" crisis at the border.